oils-for-unix/oils/doc/ysh-tour.md

 ### Five Kinds of Substitution

-Oil has syntax for 3 types of substitution, all of which start with `$`.
+YSH has syntax for 3 types of substitution, all of which start with `$`.
 These things can all be converted to a **string**:

 1. Variables